aemooooon/aemooooon/_posts/2024-02-19-Introduction-to-data-science.md

     text: light
 ---

-# Introduce data science
+# Introduction to Data Science

 ## Basic Concepts

-### Cases and Variables
+### Cases

-* Cases aka rows, observations, records, units, instances
+> Cases aka rows, observations, records, units, instances

+### Variables

-* Variables aka columns, fields, attributes, features, measurements, properties, parameters
+> Variables aka columns, fields, attributes, features, measurements, properties, parameters

-* Variables can be classified as:
+#### Variables Categories

-  * Categorical (qualitative) variables (aka factors, discrete)
+  - Categorical (qualitative) variables (aka factors, discrete)
     * Nominal variables (no order)
     * Ordinal variables (order)
     * Cyclic variables (circular order, e.g. days of the week, months of the year, etc.
-  * Quantitative (numerical) variables
+  - Quantitative (numerical) variables
     * continuous variables
     * discrete variables

-* cardinality: the number of distinct values in a variable
-  * Cardinality of a variable = number of unique values of a variable

-* Variable roles
+#### Variable roles
-  * Explanatory aka x, predictor, independent, input variable
+  - Explanatory aka x, predictor, independent, input variable
-  * Response aka y, target, dependent, outcome, output variable
+  - Response aka y, target, dependent, outcome, output variable
-  * Identifiers aka key, index, unique identifier, unique key, unique index, row name, ID
+  - Identifiers aka key, index, unique identifier, unique key, unique index, row name, ID

-* Confounding - a third variable that affects the relationship between the explanatory and response variables
-  * aka lurking, hidden, nuisance, spurious variable
+  - Confounding - a third variable that affects the relationship between the explanatory and response variables aka lurking, hidden, nuisance, spurious variable

-* Assocation & Causation
+#### Assocation & Causation
-  * Association: a statistical relationship between two variables
+  - Association: a statistical relationship between two variables
-  * Causation: a cause-and-effect relationship between two variables
+  - Causation: a cause-and-effect relationship between two variables

-* Randomised experiment
+### Randomised experiment
-  * Control group is that which receives no treatment
+  - The control group is that which receives no treatment
-  * Treatment group is that which receives the treatment
+  - The treatment group is that which receives the treatment
-  * give a placebo is that which receives a fake treatment
+  - A placebo is that which receives a fake treatment

-* Observational & Experimental Studies
+### Observational & Experimental Studies
-  * Observational study: the researcher observes and measures the variables of interest, but does not attempt to influence the responses
+  - Observational study: the researcher observes and measures the variables of interest, but does not attempt to influence the responses
-  * Experimental study: the researcher applies a treatment and then observes the effect of the treatment on the response variable
+  - Experimental study: the researcher applies a treatment and then observes the effect of the treatment on the response variable

+### cardinality: the number of distinct values in a variable
+> The cardinality of a variable = number of unique values of a variable

-* Population & Sample
+### Population & Sample
-  * Population: the entire group of individuals or instances about whom we hope to learn
+  - Population: the entire group of individuals or instances about whom we hope to learn
-  * Sample: a subset of the population
+  - Sample: a subset of the population
     * Sampling bias: a sample that is not representative of the population
     * Response Bias is a systematic favouring of certain outcomes that occurs when random individuals do not respond truthfully or are asked misleading questions in a study.
     * Non-Response Bias is a systematic favouring of certain outcomes that occurs when random individuals who choose to participate in a study differ from those who choose not to participate.
     * Haphazard and Random

-* Simple Random Sample
+### Simple Random Sample

-## Some Models

-### ARIMA Model

-> ARIMA (AutoRegressive Integrated Moving Average) is a generalization of an autoregressive moving average (ARMA) model.
-Both of these models are fitted to time series data either to better understand the data or to predict future points in the series (forecasting).

-## Standard Deviation
+### Standard Deviation

   > The standard deviation is a measure of the amount of variation or dispersion of a set of values.

+#### Features

-A low standard deviation indicates that the values tend to be close to the mean of the set, while a high standard deviation indicates that the values are spread out over a wider range.
+A low standard deviation indicates that the values tend to be close to the mean of the set, while a high standard deviation indicates that the values are spread out over a wider range. 数据分散，开口比较宽

-### Sample Standard deviation (SD)
+#### Sample Standard deviation (SD)

 ```R
 # 计算样本标准差